OBF/bosc_materials/BOSC_review_process.md

 We carefully choose reviewers based on their knowledge and experience in the realm of open source bioinformatics.
 We require reviewers to write their own reviews, based on their own knowledge and opinions of the abstracts that they are assigned to review.
-Reviewers must NOT use AI/LLMs (such as ChatGPT, Claude, perplexity.ai, etc.) to perform their reviews.
+**Reviewers must NOT use AI/LLMs (such as ChatGPT, Claude, perplexity.ai, etc.) to perform their reviews**.
 We are ok with reviewers using AI to polish their comments (if they feel that is necessary) or to check that they didn't miss anything in their review.
+Reviewers will be asked on the review form whether they used AI to polish their reviews.

 ### Review of reviews